The bronchial tubes extend from the trachea and end in the lungs’ alveoli.

-- It has symptoms similar to those of a flu.
+- It has symptoms similar to those of the flu.

-If your symptoms (cough, mucus and / or shortness of breath) suddenly get worse, you may have an outbreak of COPD or an exacerbation.
+If your symptoms (cough, mucus, and shortness of breath) suddenly worsen, you may have an outbreak of COPD or an exacerbation.

 Rapid treatment for an outbreak can help you stay out of the hospital.